I've spent half a century writing for radio and print (mostly print). I hope to be still tapping the keys as I take my last breath.

 On the plains of Africa and elsewhere, the concept of fairness is entirely unknown.

 Lions kill gazelles.
-To lions, if they can grasp the concept, this seems fair; they have to eat meat to survive.
-To the gazelles, if they were capable of such complex thought, their status as being lunch for a big cat would seem unfair.
+To lions, if they could grasp the concept, this seems fair; they have to eat meat to survive.
+To the gazelles, if they are capable of such complex thought, their status as being lunch for a big cat would seem unfair.

 Humans who witness this natural act of a lion catching and eating its meal usually find it distressing.
 They see the contest as unfair; the lion has powerful limbs and sharp teeth and claws, the gazelle only has speed.